Why outdoor play is essential for children

 Playgrounds are natural social hubs.
 They teach children how to take turns, cooperate, speak up, and listen to one another.
 A child might feel joy when it’s their turn on the slide or frustration when they have to wait.
 This all teaches them how to manage their emotions, communicate with empathy and build friendships.

-Sensory-rich experiences
+Sensory-rich learning experiences

 Outdoor play engages all five senses: feeling the warmth of the sun, seeing the clouds, hearing the birds chirp, smelling the flowers, feeling the rough bark under their feet and if they’re lucky, tasting something yummy from the garden.